 In compliance with state law and to provide protection to victims of child abuse, the board believes incidents of alleged child abuse should be reported to the proper authorities.
-All of the District’s employees are encouraged, and employees who are mandatory reporters are required, to report alleged incidents of child abuse they become aware of within the scope of their professional duties.
+All licensed school employees, teachers, coaches, and paraeducators and all school employees 18 years of age or older are mandatory reporters as provided by law to report alleged incidents of child abuse they become aware of within the scope of their professional duties.

-When a mandatory reporter suspects a student is the victim of child abuse, the mandatory reporter will orally or in writing notify the Iowa Department of Human Services.
+When a mandatory reporter suspects a student is the victim of child abuse, the mandatory reporter will report to the Iowa Department of Human Services24 hours of becoming aware of the abusive incident.
 If the mandatory reporter believes the child is in immediate danger, the local law enforcement agency will also be notified.
 Within forty-eight hours of the oral report, the mandatory reporter will file a written report with the Iowa Department of Human Services.

-Within two months of their initial employment, mandatory reporters will take a separate Child Abuse training and Dependent Adult Abuse training involving the identification and reporting of child abuse , or submit evidence they have taken the course within the previous three years.
-The courses will be re-taken at least every three years.
+Within six months of their initial employment, mandatory reporters will take a training course involving the identification and reporting of child abuse , or submit evidence they have taken the course within the previous three years.
+Once the training course has been taken, the certificate will remain valid for three years.
+Employees who have taken the two-hour training course will take the one-hour follow-up training course every three years and prior to the expiration of their certificate.

 -----------------------------------------------------------------------------------------------------------